karottenreibe/caty/README.txt

 == DESCRIPTION:

-Sif is a commandline parser that operades on the same principle as Yehuda Katz's Thor (http://github.com/wycats/thor/tree/master).
+Sif is a commandline parser that operates on the same principle as Yehuda Katz's Thor (http://github.com/wycats/thor/tree/master).

 Actually it's just a mean rip-off with some quirks removed